exercism/ruby/exercises/concept/last-will/.meta/design.md

 ## Concepts

-The Concepts this exercise unlocks are:
+The Concept this exercise unlocks is:

 - `namespaces`: know how to call a method defined in a namespace; know how to organize methods in namespaces.